imanghafoori1/laravel-widgetize/README.md

     protected $cacheLifeTime = 1; // 1(min) ( 0 : disable, -1 : forever) default: 0
-    protected $friendlyName = 'A Friendly Name Here'; // Showed in html Comments protected $context_as = '$recentProducts'; // you can access $recentProducts in recentProducts.blade.php file protected $minifyOutput = true;
+    protected $friendlyName = 'A Friendly Name Here'; // Showed in html Comments protected $context_as = '$recentProducts'; // you can access $recentProducts in recentProducts.blade.php file protected $minifyOutput = true; // minifies the html before storing it in the cache to save storage space.

     // The data returned here would be available in widget view file. protected function data($param1=null)
     {
-        // It's the perfect place to query the database... return Product::all();
+        // It's the perfect place to query the database for your widget... return Product::all();

     }